kamsonline/angular_test_app/README.md

 #### What is that I am trying to achieve?

- - AngularJS Application stack suitable for large scale application and it is scalable
+ - AngularJS application stack suitable for large scale application and it is scalable
  - Modular and flat package structure as much as possible
  - Use of Webpack / JSPM
  - Achieve lazy loading